Residencies at Elephant Lab

 Who Can Apply

 Proposals are reviewed quarterly in January, April, July and October.
 Shortlisted artists are invited to the Studio Building for interview and successful applicants can expect to take up their residency approximately three months after the review date.
-The next deadline is 28 July for two residencies in October and November 2019.
+The next deadline is 10 November for two residencies in January 2020.
 There is no charge to make an application.
 Click below to request further information and an application form: